Updated on 20/02/2023

 In conclusion, if someone asks what is a Buyer Persona, we can affirm that it is an evolution of the concept of a target audience.

 Not by chance, Buyer Personas are the central point of the inbound marketing approach.
 Inbound marketing is a methodology that was first named in the book “Inbound Marketing: Get Found Using Google, Social Media and Blogs” by the founders of Hubspot.
 Inbound marketing is an evolution of traditional marketing, which has the goal of delivering one-directional messages.
 Instead, inbound marketing focuses on making sure that your business can be found by potential clients.
 From Hubspot: “Inbound is a method of attracting, engaging, and delighting people to grow a business that provides value and builds trust.”

-Using Buyer Personas, businesses can create a strategy to attract customers, and this might include the creation of blog post, social media campaigns, and webinars that those personas would find of value for their business or goals.
+Using Buyer Personas, businesses can create a strategy to attract customers and this might include the creation of blog posts, social media campaigns and webinars that those personas would find of value for their business or goals.
 This also includes the website.
-Targeting your website to specific buyer personas made those sites 2 to 5 times easier to use by those target audiences (Hubspot).
+Targeting your website to specific buyer personas made those sites 2 to 5 times easier to use by those target audiences (source: Hubspot).
 This means that your website should have content of interest and value targeted to those buyer personas.
 According to a Spotlight report about content marketing, identifying Buyer Personas increases the relevance of content by 58%.